ankit-pras/alexa-google-search/README.md

 A highly unofficial alexa skill for google search

-# AMAZON ECHO UK USERS GROUP BUILD
+# 2.0 beta 5 AMAZON ECHO UK USERS GROUP BUILD

 # THIS IS AN UNSTABLE DEVELOPMENT BRANCH - PLEASE DO NOT INSTALL THIS VERSION UNLESS HAVE BEEN ASKED AS IT PROBABLY WON'T WORK!

+This BETA version contains the following:-

+1. Support for Sports results
+2. Back result incase an answer isn't found.

 ### THIS SKILL IS FOR PERSONAL USE ONLY AND IS NOT ENDORSED BY GOOGLE OR AMAZON - DO NOT SUBMIT THIS TO AMAZON FOR CERTIFICATION AS IT WON'T PASS!